mobingi/alm/docs/markdown/alm-template/doc-working-with-alm-templates.md

 Below is a tree view of all possible components within an alm-template.

-_The following structure is not a working demo template, but rather to explain all possible key names that may contain inside the template body._
+<div class="alert alert-warning">The following structure is not a working demo template, but rather to explain all possible key names that may contain in the template body.</div>

 For Alm-template examples, please refer to [Example ALM Templates](https://learn.mobingi.com/alm-templates-example-templates).